iiitv/contribute-a-thon/README.md

 ### Criteria for Contributions 🤓
 - Contributions will be counted only after the event has started i.e after 28th August after midnight :new_moon_with_face:
-- To communicate with the maintainers use `@iiitv/project-maintainers`.
+- To communicate with the maintainers use `@iiitv/project-maintainers` in the comments section on repos.
+- For communicating with everyone else use the __[slack channel](https://join.slack.com/t/iiitvadodara/shared_invite/zt-gx92qvc2-X_NREKMxP6f7DlyZuxzM_g)__  and join the `#contribute-a-thon-discussions` to interact with project maintainers.
 - Only issues having **contribute-a-thon** label & **up-for-grabs** on them will be available for contribution.
 - Participants can create issues if there is need like fixing a bug :bug:, writing tests, updating documentation etc, the `@iiitv/project-maintainers` will review the issue and add the labels as stated above then it will be counted as a contribution.
 - Participants need to fork the repo before making any contributions.